jkeam/confire/README.md

 # Confire
+*Still unstable!
+I am changing a lot of things so use at your own risk.*

 ## Purpose
 Very simple project preparer for google codejam.
 This will evolve over time.
 This is just something I'm throwing together to avoid the dirty work of project setup everytime.